Forison/Hackernoon/README.md

 - In this project, we are able to fix the horizontal scroll that occurs on the actual page.

+## Future Improvement

+- Make all links responsive
+- Connect to actual DB
+- add transition property in styling
+- Increase unit and Integration testing

 ## Live demo

 [View the application by clicking this link](https://hackernoons.herokuapp.com/)